Crop Insurance

 Apiculture – Subgroup Bees | November 1 preceding the insurance year |

-Apiculture – Subgroup Honey | May 13, 2022* |
+Apiculture – Subgroup Honey | April 30 |

-Apple trees - Plan A | December 1 preceding the insurance year |
+Apple Trees - Plan A | December 1 preceding the insurance year |

 Apples - Plan B | April 1 of the insurance year |

-Autumn Cereals | November 15 preceding the insurance year |
+Autumn Cereals | November 1 preceding the insurance year |

 Cereal, Grain Corn and High-Protein Oilseed Crops – Grain | April 30 |